briankabiro/100-days-of-code/log.md

 **Thoughts**:Feel like the days aren't enough but I know I'll be done by the end of the month if I keep this up

 **Link to work**:https://github.com/briankabiro/Whatsapp/commit/8d1aa5951f1eb9b0a351c4604a5bd46b8aa2d0d9

+### Day 67: March 16, 2017

+**Today's Progress**:Added my own chatting functionality.All that's left is the colors.

+**Thoughts**:It's imperative to work hard right now.
+Hopefully, it will all pay off in the future.

+**Link to work**:Whatsapp https://github.com/briankabiro/Whatsapp/commit/8c43d0ccda91babed0090c5a2bd08e2f18605889